maxim945/TEMdatabase/README.md

 4.2   The data model will be converted to a database, this will be an empty database.

 4.3   Lastly the database will be populated based on on the information that you have on your XML document
       and based on the inserted extraction headers.
-Do not run the populate cell more then once or else copies of the same data will be created.
+Do not run the populate cell more than once or else copies of the same data will be created.